switchboard-xyz/switchboard-documentation/docs/oracle/setup.md

 # Setup

-Before deploying the application, we must first provision a kubernetes cluster with the relevant credentials.
+Before deploying the application, you must first provision a kubernetes cluster with the relevant credentials.
 There are no exotic requirements for this cluster and to date, it has be able to run on an auto pilot GKE cluster without issue.

 ![Kubernetes Setup Flow](/img/gcp/K8s_Setup_Flow.png)